 Complete and submit the

 online nomination form.
-If you have more than 5 nominees from your organisation, please contact firstname.lastname@example.org for further information on how to submit.
+If you have multiple nominees from your organisation, please contact firstname.lastname@example.org for further information on how to submit.

 Complete the nomination form and send it to: